The Squirrel Nut Zippers sold over three million albums from 1995-2000 and their watershed record Hot was certified platinum.

 Even though Roomful of Blues’ lineup has changed over the years, the band has always been one of the tightest, most joyful blues ensembles in the world.
 Currently an eight-piece unit led by guitarist Chris Vachon, the band has never sounded fresher or stronger.
 In 2010, singer Phil Pemberton took over the vocal duties, bringing his sweet and soulful vocals and adding another bright new dimension to the jazzy, jump-blues musical roots.
 Continue reading

-Featuring Ward Hayden & The Outliers, The Proletariat, Julie Rhodes, Errol Strength and the Conscious Band, and Ken Clark Organ Trio
+Featuring Ward Hayden & The Outliers, The Proletariat, Julie Rhodes, Bob Kendall Band, and Ken Clark Organ Trio

 Flying Burrito Brothers 50th Anniversary All Star Tribute